neurostuff/compose-docs/docs/tutorial/manual.md

 ![Meta-analysis algorithm](/tutorial/ma_algorithm.png)

-A variety of common meta-analysis algirithms such as "ALE" and "MKDA" are available, as well as two strategies for controling for multiple comparisons: FDR (false detection rate) and FWE (family wise error).
+A variety of common meta-analysis algorithms such as "ALE" and "MKDA" are available, as well as two strategies for controlling for multiple comparisons: FDR (false detection rate) and FWE (family wise error).

 For this example, we'll choose "MKDADensity" and and "FDRCorrection".
 You can modify the parameters for each, if you want, but we provide sane defaults for all.